Architecture

 | Dynamic payload | Objects, arrays, large strings, Error | Higher.
 Requires allocation, encoding (similar to JSON serialization), and copying. |

-Dispatch: lanes and balancing
+Dispatch: lanes and routing

-When you call call.myTask(args), the dispatcher:
+When you call call.myTask(args), the host handler:

 - Resolves any promise arguments on the host.